micol-altomare/micol-altomare/README.md

 [![Typing SVG](https://readme-typing-svg.herokuapp.com?duration=5100&color=2AB7CA&width=550&lines=Welcome+to+my+Github!+%F0%9F%91%8B;Below+you+can+learn+a+little+more+about+me+%F0%9F%91%87)](https://git.io/typing-svg)

-🌟 Hi, I'm Micol! 👩🏻‍💻 I am an aspiring data and machine learning engineer and 3rd year student studying Engineering Science at the University of Toronto. 🎓 Currently majoring in Machine Intelligence and minoring in bioengineering and English, I am passionate about high-impact human-driven applications of AI such as LLMs and protein design. ✨
+🌟 Hi, I'm Micol! 👩🏻‍💻 I am an aspiring data and machine learning engineer and 3rd year student studying Engineering Science at the University of Toronto. 🎓 Currently majoring in Machine Intelligence and minoring in bioengineering and English, I am passionate about high-impact human-driven applications of AI such as LLMs, protein design and computer vision. ✨

 <!--
 ### Some tools and languages I'm currently learning: